The Rodger Wright Centre

 Peer Based Service

-We are unique in as much as, all of the New Zealand needle exchanges are based on the concept of a peer service.
-This means that many of the staff and volunteers have either a current or historic injecting drug use history, which in turn allows you to access services that have empathy and understanding from people who have often shared similar experiences.
+We are unique in as much as, all of the New Zealand Needle Exchanges are based on the concept of a peer service.
+This means that many of the staff and volunteers are either current or historic injecting drug users, which in turn allows you to access a service that has empathy and understanding from people who have often shared similar experiences.

 Free Help and Advice